OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/service-bus-messaging/service-bus-sas.md

         }
     }

-    // hello sender/receiver may be kept open for refreshing tokens cbsSender.Close();
+    // the sender/receiver may be kept open for refreshing tokens cbsSender.Close();
     cbsReceiver.Close();
     session.Close();